telerik/blazor-docs/deployment/nuget-keys.md

 ## Storing NuGet Keys

->warning Never check in a NuGet API key with your source code or leave it publicly visible in plain text, for example, in a `NuGet.Config` file.
+>warning Never check in Telerik account credentials or a NuGet API key with your source code or leave them publicly visible in plain text, for example, in a `NuGet.Config` file.
 A NuGet key is valuable and bad actors can use it to access the NuGet packages that are licensed under your account.
 A key abuse can lead to a review of the affected account.

 To protect the NuGet Key, store it as a secret environment variable.
 The exact store steps depend on your workflow and environment: